frkim/babelscrib/documentation/TRANSLATION_FEATURE.md

 ## Overview

-The BabelScrib application now includes an integrated document translation feature that allows users to translate uploaded documents using Azure Cognitive Services Document Translation API.
+The BabelScrib application provides an integrated document translation feature that allows anonymous users to translate uploaded documents using Azure Cognitive Services Document Translation API.
+The application operates without authentication and all files are accessible to all users.

 ## How It Works

-1. **Upload Documents**: Users upload their documents through the existing upload interface
+1. **Upload Documents**: Users upload their documents through the upload interface (no email required)
 2. **Upload Complete**: When uploads are successful, a "Launch Translation Process" button appears
 3. **Select Languages**: Users can choose source and target languages for translation
-4. **Start Translation**: Click the button to initiate the translation process
+4. **Start Translation**: Click the button to initiate the translation process for all uploaded documents
 5. **View Results**: Translation status and results are displayed in real-time

 ## User Interface

 ### Upload Interface
 - Drag and drop or select files (PDF, DOCX, PPTX, TXT, MD)
-- Enter email address
+- No email address required (authentication removed)
 - Upload files to Azure Storage

 ### Translation Controls (appears after successful upload)
 - **Target Language Dropdown**: Select the language to translate to
 - **Source Language Dropdown**: Specify source language or use auto-detect
-- **Launch Translation Process Button**: Starts the translation
+- **Launch Translation Process Button**: Starts the translation for all documents
 - **Translation Status**: Shows progress and results

 ### Supported Languages